Achievable logoAchievable logo

 *All other business forms typically avoid registration of their securities, meaning interest (ownership) in those entities is obtained in private transactions.
 The more private the transaction, the more liquidity risk the investor is subject to.

-Unlike all the other business forms mentioned in this chapter, C corporations do not allow for the flow-through of losses.
-The only way for a shareholder to report a tax-deductible loss is to liquidate their investment at a price lower than their basis (e.g., buying a stock at $50 and selling it at $30).
-If the business faces financial difficulty and experiences losses, it cannot pass through those losses to its shareholders.
+Unlike the other business forms in this chapter, C corporations do not allow flow-through of losses.
+A shareholder generally can’t claim a tax-deductible loss unless they sell (liquidate) their investment for less than their basis (for example, buying at $50 and selling at $30).
+If the corporation has operating losses, those losses stay at the corporate level.

 Summary: